enriqueforner/openuem-docs/docs/05-Administration/11-sites.md

 OpenUEM requires that one site of the organization is set as default.
 Agents that have no settings about the organization and site will be placed in the default organization and site, so note that you can’t remove the default site.
 :::

 If you click on the **Add site** button the new site page will be displayed.
-A site requires a name and a domain name that will be used as the DNS suffix when contacting endpoints for VNC/RDP and SFTP file browsing.
+A site requires a name.
+If you use the remote assistance with VNC or RDP, a domain name must be added that will be used as the DNS suffix when contacting endpoints.
 Also, you can specify if the site is the default site.

 ![New organization](/img/console/new_site.png)